Jayari Malla

-Jayari Malla, also known as Ari Malla II, (जयारी मल्ल) was a son of Ananta Malla and the eighth king of Nepal.
+Jayari Malla (𑐖𑐫𑐵𑐬𑐷 𑐩𑐮𑑂𑐮), also known as Ari Malla II, was a son of Ananta Malla and the eighth king of Nepal.
 Jayari succeeded Jayanandadeva and reigned as a powerless monarch from 1320 to 1344.

 Reign

 Background

 After the death of Ananta Malla in 1308, Rudra Malla, the de facto ruler of the valley, had installed Jayanandadeva of Bhonta House as king.
 In 1320, Rudra Malla withdrew support for Jayananda and deposed him.
 He installed Jayari Malla as the King in the same year.
 Jayari Malla exercised no real power and Rudra Malla was the ruling figure in the valley.
 The chronicles state that Jayari Malla ruled over the religious domain of the kingdom while Rudra Malla exercised complete sovereignty over the kingdom.

 Refugees from Tirhut

 Around 1324, the Karnat kingdom was invaded by Ghiyath al-Din Tughluq, the king of Delhi Sultanate.
 Harisimhadeva, along with his wife Devalakshmidevi and son Jagatsimha fled towards Kathmandu valley as refugees.
 Harisimha died in 1326 before reaching the valley, and his relatives were kept as prisoners for some time by the local lords.
 Devalakshmi and her son, Jagatsimha, were eventually welcomed into Bhadgaon by her brother, Rudra Malla.
 Rudra Malla died on 16 June 1326 without any male heir and his daughter Nayakadevi became the head of Bhonta House.